Intelligent Swarming Support Model: Getting the Job Done Through "Controlled Chaos"

 Advantages of the Tiered Support Model

-The traditional Tiered Support structure is the go-to model for IT support.
-However, it is being challenged by the newer concept of "swarming."
+Now, let's take a look at the traditional Tiered Support structure, which is the go-to model for IT support.
 The Tiered Support Model operates on an escalation principle and divides the support process into different levels or tiers.
 Each tier is responsible for addressing support requests of varying levels of complexity.
 This approach ensures that the appropriate expert is assigned to each support request, which can lead to faster resolution times, improved customer satisfaction, and more efficient allocation of resources.

 It can look something like this: